Over a century of service

 2013: The Home debuted its Connections to Care hotline service, designed to make the Jewish Home's services and programs easily accessible with one call.
 The hotline number is 855.227.3745.

-2016: The Jewish Home will open Gonda Healthy Aging Westside Campus featuring Fountainview at Gonda Westside, an innovative, upscale CCRC community in the heart of Playa Vista.
-It will offer 175 independent living apartments and 24 residential units for assisted living and memory care.
+2017: Earlier this year, the Jewish Home opened the Gonda Healthy Aging Westside Campus featuring Fountainview at Gonda Westside, an innovative, upscale CCRC community in the heart of Playa Vista.
+It offers 175 independent living apartments and 24 residential units for assisted living and memory care.
 Our westside expansion plans include a new site for our Brandman Centers for Senior Care and a future Jewish Home skilled nursing facility.

 We also plan to develop the Hirsch Family Campus in Reseda, which will feature a new residential care building, Brandman Centers for Senior Care, and a new home for the Annenberg School of Nursing.